TejDyal/RacketFuryPSVRLeagueBackend/README.txt

 "Visual example of RF Box League structure .JPG"

 Each world server (eg Europe, Japan, USA etc) will have a league that runs in consecutive seasons,  each season lasting for 3 weeks.
-It is not practical to have a worldwide league as playing opponents on different servers to their own results in too much lag for the game to be playable.
-However, there may be a pairing of servers that have sufficiently low lag but this needs to be test.
-For instance, it is possible for servers USA East and USA West to have sufficiently low ping rate for plays from both servers to play each other, so can be combined as one league.
+It is not practical to have a worldwide league because opponents on different servers to their own, results in too much lag for the game to be playable.
+However, there may be a pairing of servers (sucha as USA EAST and USA WEST servers) that have sufficiently low lag between them so that they can be combined into one league but ping rates need to be tested before deciding to merge servers into a league.

 The league is divided into divisions, where each division contains up to 7 players of a similar standard.
 Each player plays one match against all other players in their division before the season ends.
 A win rewards the player 3 points, losing a game rewards the player 1 point, a draw rewards both players 2 points.
 Points are not rewarded for unplayed games, nor to any player that forfeits a game.
 If a player forfeits a game, the opponent will be rewarded 3 points.

 League matches are played in a best out of five games format.
 In other words, the winner of a league match is the first player to win 3 games.
 The games won is recorded onto the league database via a match results entry form on the website.
 If for some valid reason, the match was not completed and could not be resumed on another day, then the match must be recorded as a draw.
-Players will be encouraged to record their match using the PS4's game quick recording facility (actioned by double-clicking the share button on the move controller.
+Players will be encouraged to video record their match from the start, using the PS4's game quick recording facility (actioned by double-clicking the share button on the move controller.
 Double-clicking the share button again after the match will end the recording) in case disputes occur on the number of games won.
 Players will be advised to set the default recording length to maximum one hour on the PS4 Settings Menu as the default length is probably 15 minutes.
 Players will also be advised to keep the video recordings of a match for at least 3 days after results submission giving time for the opponent to dispute.

 At the end of every season, the top two players with the most points in each division promote up a division (except for the top division) and bottom two demotes to lower-division (except for lowest division).
 If the 2nd and 3rd highest points are equal, then 2nd place is determined by who played the most matches.
 If number of matches played is also equal, then 2nd place is determined by whoever has the larger game won-lost game difference.
 So if player A games were as follows: